-Create Customers Oriented Strategy
+#4 Create Customers Oriented Strategy

 strategy, you must know that digital transformation is not only based on

-It requires your company to focus on the varying demands, needs, and concerns of your customers.
+Moreover, it requires your company to focus on the varying demands, needs, and concerns of your customers.
 Likewise, this should be your company’s philosophy to meet the needs, demands, and/or requirements of your customers.
 This should also be your management and employees’ priority.

 #5 Emphasize on Agile Environment/Approach

 time, the needs of your customers will change – so, you must bring changes in

 Your product onboarding process should readily adopt changes.
 The process must also be lean and effective – which means a reduction in the waste within processes of your business.
 The product onboarding process – being agile – will be responsive to the customer’s input.
 So, if you manage to shorten the gap between the customer input and product changes, you are on your way to implement and maintain a successful product onboarding strategy.
 This makes an agile environment or approaches one of the best practices.

 #6 Update your Digital Tools

 when it comes to working in a digital environment.
 Experts say that familiarizing

 to learn to use relevant technology tools such as SaaS for development and

 How to solve this problem?
 Well, you need to employ mechanisms for learning and change.
 You must encourage your employees to use digital tools effectively – for example, the simplest among them is the use of content development tools, which help create engaging product content to attract new customers.